Improve the health, wellbeing and social outcomes of Aboriginal people experiencing primary and secondary homelessness

 - Tertiary qualifications in in Social Work, Welfare, Community Services or a relevant discipline and/or equivalent experience.

 - Excellent written and oral communication skills including the ability to communicate issues clearly and concisely including preparation of policy briefs, speeches, media releases, reports and presentations

-- The demonstrated ability to collaborate and partner effectively with a wide range of stakeholders including Indigenous people and organisations and the government, corporate, and not-for-profit sectors.
+- The demonstrated ability to collaborate and partner effectively with a wide range of stakeholders including Aboriginal peoples and organisations, the government, corporate, and not-for-profit sectors

 - High level understanding and awareness of Aboriginal and Torres Strait Islander peoples, their cultures, issues that impact on their communities, and the principles of self-determination and community-control.

 By joining us, you will become part of a remarkable team who work in a constructive and inclusive culture to shape the future of this city.
 Together, we champion difference, celebrate achievement and recognise positive impact.

 To view the physical requirements of this position, please see below under Position Information.

 As part of the online application form you are required to:

 · attach a separate cover letter (no more than one page)